 Dogs are highly responsive to the things happening around them and also to humans cue.
 To avoid any behavioral issues, it becomes essential to socialize the dog from an early age as it will help you in better understanding your dog’s behavior and communication.

 We’ve rounded some ways with which your dog communicates with you:

-- Eye contact: As they say eyes are window to the soul, dog can express their thoughts through their eyes.
+- Eye contact: As they say eyes are the window to the soul, the dog can express their thoughts through their eyes.
 When a dog makes constant eye contact then it implies that he really trust you & is comfortable with you.
 Whereas if a dog avoids making eye contact then it simply implies that he doesn’t like or not comfortable around you.

 - Bares his belly: Another way of communicating is belly exposure.
-If a dog rolls over baring his belly then it suggests that he is showing passive resistance to perceived threat.
+If a dog rolls over baring his belly then it suggests that he is showing passive resistance to a perceived threat.

 - Tail movement: Tail movement is one of the most common ways a dog communicates.
 However, people need to understand that every tail movement doesn’t signify joy.
-For instance, if a dog way his tail slowly then it implies that he is feeling cautious whereas if he wags his tail vigorously then it implies that he is happy to see you.
+For instance, if a dog way his tail slowly then it implies that he is feeling cautious whereas if he wags tail vigorously then it implies that he is happy to see you.
 And, if you notice your dog running after his tail which makes you wonder why do dogs chase their tail then it indicates your dog’s OCD and not his normal visual communication.